 Your treatment for appendix cancer will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 Neuroendocrine tumors (NETs): Often a surgery called a right hemicolectomy is done to remove the appendix, right colon and surrounding lymph nodes.
 If the tumor has not spread, surgery alone may be enough treatment.
-For more information, see carcinoid tumors.
+For more information, see neuroendocrine tumors.